agbekou/Implementing-Identity-and-Access-Management-IAM-in-Microsoft-Entra-ID/README.md

 Johana Smith

+## 4-Attributes Verification
-Attributes Verification: Audited the user table configuration to verify synchronization status (On-premises sync: No), role designations (Is Agent: No), and ensured that all records populated correctly across the tenant database with 4 active users found.
+Audited the user table configuration to verify synchronization status (On-premises sync: No), role designations (Is Agent: No), and ensured that all records populated correctly across the tenant database with 4 active users found.

 # Key Takeaways
-Centralized Identity Governance: Understood how cloud-native directories manage the identity boundary, providing a single plane of glass to audit, add, or offboard user objects efficiently.
+* Centralized Identity Governance: Understood how cloud-native directories manage the identity boundary, providing a single plane of glass to audit, add, or offboard user objects efficiently.

-Access Control Foundations: Provisioning specific, individual accounts rather than using shared credentials establishes the foundation for enforcing the Principle of Least Privilege (PoLP) and ensures robust Accountability for future audit logs and sign-in telemetry.
+* Access Control Foundations: Provisioning specific, individual accounts rather than using shared credentials establishes the foundation for enforcing the Principle of Least Privilege (PoLP) and ensures robust Accountability for future audit logs and sign-in telemetry.

-Transition awareness: Noted the operational branding transition from Azure AD to Microsoft Entra ID, aligning technical administrative skills with current industry frameworks.
+* Transition awareness: Noted the operational branding transition from Azure AD to Microsoft Entra ID, aligning technical administrative skills with current industry frameworks.

 # Project Documentation